ldtteam/minecolonies/README.md

 IMPORTANT: Please report any issues you have, there might be some problems with the documentation!
 Also make sure you know EXACTLY what you're doing!
 It's not our fault if your OS crashes, becomes corrupted, etc.

 #### Setup Java
-The Java JDK is used to compile MineColonies
+The Java JDK is used to compile MineColonies.

 1. Download and install the Java JDK 8.
     * [Windows](https://adoptopenjdk.net/).
 Choose OpenJDK 8 (LTS) version and HotSpot JVM, then click latest release button.
 After download is complete open file, accept licence agreement and in custom setup make sure that `Add to Path` and `Set JAVA_HOME` is set to `Entire feature will be installed on your local hard drive`.